lala-la-flaca/DevOpsBootcamp_12_Terraform_AWS/README.md

    ```
    <img src="" width=800/>

-3. Clean up previous configuration
+2. Clean up the previous configuration

-5. Create a new branch
+3. Create a new branch
    ```bash
      git checkout -b features/eks
    ```

-6. Create VPC.tf file, where we are going to use the VPC module available here:
+4. Create VPC.tf file, where we are going to use the VPC module available here:
    🔗[Terraform VPC Module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest)

-7. Add the AWS provider and specify the region to use in the project.
+5. Add the AWS provider and specify the region to use in the project.
 In the VPC.tf file:
    ```bash
        provider "aws" {
         region = "us-east-2"